AWS Virtual Private Cloud (VPC)

 5 Things Required For Internet Access on Public Subnet

 When a public subnet resource wants Internet access, a Public IP address should be defined.
-On AWS environment, a Public IP address can be assigned in two ways:
+In AWS environment, a Public IP address can be assigned in two ways:

 We could create an Internet Gateway using Terraform scripts: